usnistgov/trojai-example/README.md

 - Team: The team name you selected.
 - Execution Date: When your submission was received by the test and evaluation server and added to the input queue.
-- File Status:
+- File Status: Should be "None" if no file is detected, or "Ok".
+File status will show "Multiple Files Shared" if you share multiple files with the same name with the TrojAI Drive Account.
 - Job File Date: The timestamp of the file received from your team email which caused a job to be created, entering your submission into the work queue.
-- Time Remaining for Next Execution: How long before your next submission will be eligible for entry into the work queue.
+- Time Remaining until Next Execution: How long before your next submission will be eligible for entry into the work queue.
 For Round1 you are allowed one submission per week (7 days).

 ## Results Table